syncfusion-content/blazor-docs/blazor/diagram/ports/interaction.md

     protected override void OnInitialized()
     {
         nodes = new DiagramObjectCollection<Node>();
-        // A node is created and stored in nodes array.
+        // A node is created and stored in the nodes array.
         Node node = new Node()
         {
             // Position of the node.